-To provide simple, direct access to the TS-7200 hardware, RedBoot has an integrated debugger that can perform standard low-level debugger functions.
+To provide simple, direct access to the TS-7250 hardware, RedBoot has an integrated debugger that can perform standard low-level debugger functions.
 It can be used to view or set values in memory using the dump and memfill commands.
-For example, the command shows that the first byte is filled with zeros, indicating that both the green and red led are turned off. the -b refers to a location in memory to display.
+For example, the command dump -b 0x80840020 shows that the first byte is filled with zeros, indicating that both the green and red led are turned off. the -b refers to a location in memory to display.